 Sparse Information: Maybe your resume isn't filled to the brim with details, which is not the end of the world.
 There are tricks that you can use to make your document more bountiful.

-These tricks often help the situation, but beware: the best way to solve this problem is to actually go through your writing and edit it down to less text.
+These tricks often help the situation, but beware the best way to solve this problem is to actually go through your writing and edit it, stripping out unnecessary, extra text.

-- Use bolding, capitalization, and underlining sparingly
+- Use bolding, capitalization, and underlining sparingly.

 - Again, consistency is key, only use one type of font and keep the size the same for each individual element (e.g. headings, descriptions, and body) on all of your documents, including your cover letter and reference page.

 Use proper formatting to make your qualifications stand out and better compete with other applicants.
 If you are still unsure of how to correctly format the fonts use our resume samples as a guide.
 Moreover, you can turn to our free no cost creator to be sure that all fonts and formatting adhere to the correct standards.